-Faculty members from the Division of Pain Medicine and the Shirley Ryan AbilityLab are recognized experts in pain medicine, regional anesthesia and rehabilitation.
-They are active in the American Society of Regional Anesthesia, American Pain Society, American Society of Anesthesiologists, American Academy of Physical Medicine & Rehabilitation and the Midwest Pain Society.
+Our faculty members are recognized experts in pain medicine, regional anesthesia and rehabilitation.
+They are active in the American Society of Regional Anesthesia, American Society of Anesthesiologists and American Academy of Physical Medicine & Rehabilitation.
 They are members of the editorial boards for Regional Anesthesia and Pain Medicine, Clinical Journal of Pain and MD Consult-Pain Medicine.

-Faculty have authored and edited major textbook, including, Practical Management of Pain, edited by Honorio T. Benzon, MD et al. and Essentials of Pain Medicine and Regional Anesthesia by Dr. Honorio T. Benzon.
-There is very active clinical research in the division resulting in publication of papers, reviews, abstracts and book chapters.
+Faculty have authored and edited major textbook, including Practical Management of Pain, edited by Honorio T. Benzon, MD et al., and Essentials of Pain Medicine and Regional Anesthesia by Dr. Honorio T. Benzon.
+There is active clinical research in the division resulting in publication of papers, reviews, abstracts and book chapters.
 All fellows present at least one abstract at a national scientific meeting each year.

 Gain proficiency in understanding the underlying mechanisms of the different pain syndromes

 The fellow will learn the pathways and the neurochemistry involved in pain propagation and transmission.
 The fellow will learn the mechanisms of the different types of pain and the management thereof.
-These include such pain syndromes as acute pain, back pain, neuropathic pain, myofascial syndromes, headache, cancer pain, etc.
+These include such pain syndromes as acute pain, back pain, neuropathic pain, myofascial syndromes, headache and cancer pain.